 The American Academy of Achievement is unlike any other organization in the world.
-For more than 50 years, this unique nonprofit foundation has sparked the imaginations of young people across America and around the globe by bringing them into direct personal contact with the preeminent leaders of our times.
+For more than 55 years, this unique nonprofit foundation has sparked the imaginations of extraordinary young people across America and around the globe by bringing them into direct personal contact with the preeminent leaders and innovators of our times.

 The American Academy of Achievement was founded by Brian Blaine Reynolds, an acclaimed photographer best known for his contributions to Life magazine and Sports Illustrated.
 Reynolds established the Academy of Achievement to bring aspiring young people together with real-life heroes — the kind of achievers he met every week on assignment.
 He discovered that visionaries and pioneers, who often strike us as larger-than-life, are real people who endured setbacks and persevered through everyday challenges, like anyone else.
 The difference is in how they kept their eyes open to new opportunities, and in how they went about achieving their dreams.
 The Academy’s first annual Banquet of the Golden Plate program was held at Monterey, California in September of 1961.